-In the 1980’s, journaling research pioneer, James W. Pennebaker, found that people’s physical health improved after they wrote about stressful situations, but only if the writing included their emotions.
-Study participants who wrote about stressful events but did not include their emotional experience did not experience improved physical health.
+James W. Pennebaker found that people’s physical and mental health improved after they wrote about stressful situations, but only if the writing included their emotions.
+Study participants who wrote about stressful events but did not include their emotional experience did not experience improved health.
 (2)

 Subsequent studies by Pennebaker and other researchers, such as Susan Lutgendorf, support that the mere recounting of facts related to stressful events isn’t as helpful as journaling that includes these 3 key components:

 When all three components are present in the journaling, the writers tend to improve physically and psychologically (less illness, less stress, less depression, better grades . . .).
 (3-8)

 My experiences from a lifetime of dealing with my own traumas and challenges, and helping lots of my counseling clients deal with theirs, leads me to the same conclusions as these researchers.